AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 * The order of all items doesn't matter.<br>
   - If the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also accepted!

-* When running commands that have required items (i.e. without square brackets), you must minimally provide all items the command requires!
+* For commands that have required items (i.e. without square brackets), you must minimally provide all items the command requires!
   - For the `add n/NAME a/ADDRESS [p/PHONE_NUMBER] <shortened for brevity>…` command, you have to provide both `NAME` and `ADDRESS`, but `PHONE_NUMBER` is optional!
   - A pair of valid examples are `add n/HFC a/1 Seasame Street` and `add n/OlDonald a/10 Dimmsdale Avenue`.

-* For the commands that do not accept any items or input parameters (e.g. `list`, `exit`, `clear`), if provided then the parameters will be ignored!<br>
+* For commands that do not accept any items or input parameters (e.g. `list`, `exit`, `clear`), if provided then the parameters will be ignored!<br>
   - If the command specifies `list 123`, it will be interpreted as just `list`.

 * If you are providing any timings, they must all follow the HH:mm 24-hour format!<br>